-If you’re rolling out a campaign across multiple markets, instruct your creative team to plan all assets with localization in mind and to do their utmost to streamline processes at every opportunity.
-This can be as simple as sending .psd asset templates for infographics to each localization team (rather than .jpgs which have to be edited all over again, inevitably creating unwanted variations between markets).
-All that planning will be worth it and make the localization process as stress-free as possible.
+If you’re rolling out a campaign across multiple markets, instruct your creative team to plan all assets with localisation in mind and to do their utmost to streamline processes at every opportunity.
+This can be as simple as sending .psd asset templates for infographics to each localisation team (rather than .jpgs which have to be edited all over again, inevitably creating unwanted variations between markets).
+All that planning will be worth it and make the localisation process as stress-free as possible.

 5- For god’s sake – don’t use Google translate (find yourself some locals)

-Number one sin of localization: Google Translating your copy.
+Number one sin of localisation: Google Translating your copy.
 I struggle to believe anybody still does but if you do, stop it, stop it right now.
 This article will help you understand why.

 If you have the money – and you shouldn’t be expanding your marketing if you don’t – create local teams in each country who can be in charge of adapting content to their markets.
 Cultural savvy is essential here — in-market linguists are best positioned to decide if a particular piece of social content is relevant to the target country, not only in terms of content but also tone.
 Avoiding committing cultural taboos and understanding what encourages social engagement are not two of Google Translate’s strong points – so get yourself a local.

 A good alternative is using Unbabel, who offer an online translation service that combines Artificial Intelligence with Crowd Post-Editing, to provide seamless translation.
 These guys are actually trying to get the brands’ tone right for their translations.

 Also consider applying strict version control and don’t let translators or designers copy/paste content.
 Subtitling apps can support translators with local market knowledge and help your brand create high quality, geographically relevant content.